 A 1987 study found that acne patients who took a probiotic supplement containing L. acidophilus and Bifidobacterium bifidum strains along with an antibiotic not only showed improvement in their acne but also tolerated the antibiotic better.6

-A 2011 study in the European Journal of Dermatology found in the lab that a probiotic containing Lactobacillus paracasei reduced skin inflammation and accelerated recovery of the skin’s protective barrier.10
+A 2011 study in the European Journal of Dermatology found in the lab that a probiotic containing Lactobacillus paracasei reduced skin inflammation and accelerated recovery of the skin's protective barrier.9

 As we can see from these studies, there is some evidence that systemic probiotic supplementation might be beneficial in treating acne.
-According to a 2014 article in the Journal of the American Academy of Dermatology, “One of the potential benefits that systemic probiotics may offer is the reduction of inflammation in acne…Probiotics may also decrease sebum [skin oil] content, which can lead to lower…colonization by P. acnes and therefore decrease inflammation.”12
+According to a 2014 article in the Journal of the American Academy of Dermatology,"One of the potential benefits that systemic probiotics may offer is the reduction of inflammation in acne…Probiotics may also decrease sebum [skin oil] content, which can lead to lower…colonization by C. acnes and therefore decrease inflammation."11

-While most of the time we think of probiotics as something we ingest orally, one study provides some evidence that applying probiotics topically might improve acne.13
+While most of the time we think of probiotics as something we ingest orally, some research provides evidence that applying probiotics topically might also improve acne.13-15

 The Bottom Line

 Maintaining the balance of gut bacteria plays an important role in the health of the body.
 When this balance is disrupted, it can lead to increased inflammation and possibly to the formation of acne.
 Probiotics can positively impact the balance of bacteria in the gut, which may, in turn, benefit acne sufferers by (1) reducing inflammation, (2) decreasing skin oil production, and (3) helping to lessen some of the negative side effects of antibiotics.